Mordecai-Wambua/alx-system_engineering-devops/0x00-shell_basics/README.md

 script to create a directory named mu_first_directory in /tmp/ directory

 Task 7:
-comand to move file called betty from /tmp/ to /tmp/my_first_directory
+command to move file called betty from /tmp/ to /tmp/my_first_directory

+Task 8:
+command to delete a file from a different directory